Difference between Binary tree and B-tree

-B-Tree is known as self-balancing tree as its nodes are sorted in inorder traversal.
-Unlike binary tree, in B-tree, a node can have more than two children.
+B-Tree : B-Tree is known as a self-balancing tree as its nodes are sorted in the inorder traversal.
+Unlike the binary trees, in B-tree, a node can have more than two children.
 B-tree has a height of logM N (Where ‘M’ is the order of tree and N is the number of nodes).
 And the height is adjusts automatically at each update.
 In the B-tree data is sorted in a specific order, with the lowest value on the left and the highest value on the right.
 To insert the data or key in B-tree is more complicated than binary tree.

 There are some conditions that must be hold by the B-Tree:

 - All the leaf nodes of the B-tree must be at the same level.

 - Above the leaf nodes of the B-tree, there should be no empty sub-trees.

 - B- tree’s height should lie as low as possible.

 Binary Tree : A binary tree is the special type of general tree.
 Unlike B-tree, in a binary tree a node can have at most two nodes.
 In a binary tree, there is a limitation on the degree of a node because the nodes in a binary tree can’t have more than two child node(or degree two).
 The topmost node of a binary tree is called root node and there are mainly two subtrees one is left-subtree and another is right-sub-tree.
 Unlike the general tree, the binary tree can be empty.
 Like B-tree, binary tree can also be sorted in inorder traversal.
 But it can also be sorted in preorder as well as postorder.
 In binary tree, data insertion is not complicated than B-tree.